Bill Clinton joins calls for release of Reuters journalists in Myanmar

-YANGON (Reuters) - Calls grew on Tuesday for the release of two Reuters journalists in Myanmar who are facing accusations of breaching the country’s Official Secrets Act, with former U.S. President Bill Clinton urging that they be freed immediately.
+YANGON, Jan 9 (Reuters) - Calls grew on Tuesday for the release of two Reuters journalists in Myanmar facing accusations of breaching the country’s Official Secrets Act, with former U.S. President Bill Clinton urging that they be freed immediately.

 The reporters, Wa Lone, 31, and Kyaw Soe Oo, 27, were detained on Dec.
 12. They are due to make their second appearance in court in the main city of Yangon on Wednesday.